Derya Arhan: Beşiktaş

-By July 2019, Arhan was transferred by the Spanish club Santa Teresa CD in Badajoz to play in the Primera División B.
+By July 2019, Arhan was transferred by the Spanish club Santa Teresa CD in Badajoz, playing in the Primera División B.

 ALG

 By October 2019, she returned home and signed with the Gaziantep-based club ALG Spor.
-She debuted at the UEFA Women's Champions League playing in the |2020–21 UEFA Women's Champions League qualifying round against the Albanian team KFF Vllaznia Shkodër in Shkodër, Albania on 3 November 2020, and scored one goal.
+She debuted in the UEFA Women's Champions League in a 2020–21 UEFA Women's Champions League qualifying match against Albanian team KFF Vllaznia Shkodër in Shkodër, Albania on 3 November 2020, and scored a goal.

-Zhytlobud-2 Kharkiv
+Zhytlobud-2

-On 22 March 2021, she moved to Ukraine and joined WFC Zhytlobud-2 Kharkiv to play in the Ukrainian Women's League.
+On 22 March 2021, she moved to Ukraine and joined Ukrainian Women's League club Zhytlobud-2.

-ALG
+Return to ALG

 After returning home, she rejoined her club ALG Spor.
 She appeared for ALG Spor only in the first match of the 2021–22 Women's Super League season.

-Fatih Karagümrük S.K.
+Fatih Karagümrük

-In the 2021–22 Women's Super League season, she moved to the newly established Fatih Karagümrük.
+For the 2021–22 Women's Super League season, she moved to the newly established Fatih Karagümrük.

-Galatasaray S.K.
+Galatasaray

-On 9 August 2022, the Turkish Women's Football Super League team was transferred to the Galatasaray club.
+On 9 August 2022, Arhan moved to fellow Turkish Super League club Galatasaray.